-Using information on the timing and location of conflict events, this paper develops a new approach for measuring violence risk that can improve conflict prediction at local level.
-It models violence as a space-time point process with an unknown underlying distribution that has two main characteristics.2 First, the occurrence of an event increases the likelihood that another event occurs in the same area.
-Second, violence can spread through the local environment via contagion.3 The density of the underlying violence process is backed out of the observed pattern of conflict events.
+This paper builds on a new approach developed in Tapsoba (2018) for measuring violence risk based on conflict history data.
+It uses it to predict the occurrence of violence at local level.
+In this approach, violence is modeled as a space-time point process with an unknown underlying distribution that has two main characteristics.
+First, the occurrence of an event increases the likelihood that another event occurs in the same area.
+Second, violence can spread through the local environment via contagion.
+The density of the underlying violence process is backed out of the observed pattern of conflict events.
 To do so, each event observed on the ground is interpreted as a random realization of the underlying process.
 Its density is estimated using kernel density estimation methods (Li and Racine, 2007; Silverman, 1986) in which the optimal smoothing parameters can be estimated to maximize the likelihood of occurrence of future events.